 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

 Circadian Ventures is a venture capital firm founded in 2020 and headquartered in Atlanta, Georgia.
-The firm has established itself as a key player in the early-stage investment landscape, focusing on technology companies across various sectors.
-Since its inception, Circadian Ventures has raised over $350 million for its portfolio companies and has completed more than 35 transactions, demonstrating a strong commitment to supporting entrepreneurs.
+The firm has established itself as a key player in the early-stage investment landscape, focusing on partnering with entrepreneurs to build innovative businesses across various sectors.
+Since its inception, Circadian Ventures has raised over $350 million for its portfolio companies and has completed more than 35 transactions, demonstrating a strong commitment to supporting startups.

-Circadian Ventures invests across a diverse range of sectors, including Sports Fintech, Healthcare IT, AI (Artificial Intelligence), Data Analytics, Cybersecurity, Supply Chain, Sustainability, Property Technology (PropTech), Robotics, and Biotech.
-The firm targets early-stage investments, specifically in the pre-seed, seed, seed-plus (extension), and Series A stages.
-This broad sector focus allows Circadian Ventures to capitalize on emerging trends and technologies.
+Circadian Ventures invests in a diverse range of sectors, including Sports Fintech, Healthcare IT, AI (Artificial Intelligence), Data Analytics, Cybersecurity, Supply Chain, Sustainability, Property Technology (PropTech), Robotics, and Biotech.
+The firm targets early-stage companies, focusing on pre-seed, seed, seed-plus (extension), and Series A funding rounds.
+This broad sector focus allows Circadian Ventures to identify and support innovative startups that are poised for growth.

-Circadian Ventures boasts a diverse portfolio of 35 companies, showcasing its commitment to various high-growth sectors.
+Circadian Ventures boasts a diverse portfolio of 35 companies, showcasing its commitment to investing in high-potential startups.
 Notable investments include:

-Additionally, Circadian Ventures has made significant exits, including investments in HR Tech, which was acquired by UKG, Marketing Tech, acquired by Volaris Group, and an Online Retailer, acquired by Staples.
-These exits highlight the firm's ability to identify and support successful ventures.
+Additionally, Circadian Ventures has made significant investments in companies such as HR Tech, which was acquired by UKG; Marketing Tech, acquired by Volaris Group; and an Online Retailer, acquired by Staples.
+These exits highlight the firm's ability to identify and support companies with strong growth potential.

 Mike Dowdle: Founding Partner with extensive experience in venture capital and entrepreneurship.